Last update: 23. November 2022

 Personal data comprises all information relating to an identified or identifiable natural person.
 This includes, for example, your name, address, telephone number or date of birth.

-In order for Roomle GmbH to perform the services described in further detail in the GT&C, it is necessary to collect, process and use personal data submitted by the user during the registration process and other activities.
+In order for Roomle GmbH to perform the services described in further detail in the Terms of Service (https://www.roomle.com/en/terms-of-service), it is necessary to collect, process and use personal data submitted by the user during the registration process and other activities.

 a.
-When registering, the user is required to provide certain minimum information without which registration cannot be concluded.
+When registering, the user is required to provide certain minimum information without a registration cannot be concluded.
 This obligatory data includes:

 • email address; and